 This is the future pacing question that will get them thinking.
 The one that made that new Toastmaster come back to me a few hours after our initial conversation and ask about a higher level of leadership.

 This framework podcast interviewing easily walks a guest through their story and will connect with your audience.
 I’d also encourage you to walk through these steps yourself to help you flesh out your story.
-Story is a powerful thing and you should polish yours.
+A story is a powerful thing and you should polish yours.

-Don’t forget to get your Hero Story Interviewing Outline PDF by giveing us your email address.
+Don’t forget to get your Hero Story Interviewing Outline PDF by giving us your email address.